Video Format War VHS vs Betamax?

 Sony and JVC battled back and forth throughout the 1970s, with sales slowly creating a price war.

-In the end, VHS would become the clear winner making Betamax obsolete.
+Ultimately, VHS would become the clear winner, making Betamax obsolete.

 Why Did Betamax Fail?

-Betamax owned the market share when it came to video recording and home movie playback.
+Betamax owned the market share regarding video recording and home movie playback.

-Many families owned Betamax machines, but it wasn’t able to be available to the mainstream because of the prices.
+Many families owned Betamax machines, but they couldn’t be available to the mainstream because of the prices.

 Sony did not allow other manufacturers an opportunity to license the technology or make it affordable to do so.